2011–12 Saint Louis Billikens men's basketball team

 The 2011–12 Saint Louis Billikens men's basketball team represented Saint Louis University in the 2011–12 NCAA Division I men's basketball season.
 The Billikens were led by sixth year head coach Rick Majerus and played their home games at Chaifetz Arena.
 They are a member of the Atlantic 10 Conference.
 They finished the season 26–8, 12–4 in A-10 play to finish in second place.
 They were champions of the 2011 76 Classic.
 They lost in the semifinals of the Atlantic 10 Basketball tournament to Xavier.
-They received an at-large bid to the 2012 NCAA tournament where they defeated Memphis in the second round before falling in the third round to Michigan State.
+They received an at-large bid to the 2012 NCAA tournament where they defeated Memphis in the first round before falling in the second round to Michigan State.